dtamai/myobfuscator/README.md

 # Usage

-Modify the file _rules.lua_ then start the proxy with
+Create a file _rules.lua_, or rename and modify the file _rules.lua_ then start the proxy with

 ```shell
 mysql-proxy --proxy-lua-script=path/to/obfuscator.lua --lua-path=path/to/myobfuscator/?.lua